Ludovic Antal: Final years

 Antal also compensated for his political roles by embracing Romanian nationalism whenever he could, and, Vitcu recalls, was a "thorn in the side" of official censorship.
 He made a point of memorizing and reciting Eminescu's Doina, which the Soviet Union had tried to suppress.
 Antal was allegedly the "first one who dared" to quote from it, and in any case the first one to engage in a public rendition.
 According to Antal's brother Iosif, his first Doina recital took place at Putna Monastery in 1965.
 He is known to have taken up the poem in October 1968, at the Eminescu Festival in Ipotești, with Corlaciu noting his "courage and pathos" in delivering his performance.
 This defiance was more serious in that context, as it came right after the Soviet invasion of Czechoslovakia.
-Essayist Nicolae Turtureanu, who attended the 1968 festival, recalls that Romanians from the Moldavian Soviet Socialist Republic were in attendance, and were alarmed by the performance—since the text mentioned traditional Romanian claims to ownership of Bessarabia; they "thought it was [...] some provocation, that they would be investigated, arrested (upon their return to the 'Republic'), and rushed back into their bus".
+Essayist Nicolae Turtureanu, who attended the 1968 festival, recalls that Romanians from the Moldavian Soviet Socialist Republic were also present, and were alarmed by the performance—since the text mentioned traditional Romanian claims to ownership of Bessarabia; they "thought it was [...] some provocation, that they would be investigated, arrested (upon their return to the 'Republic'), and rushed back into their bus".